TERREMEMBER/znbase/docs/README.md

 ```
 You can now see the local version of the docs by browsing to [localhost:1313/](http://localhost:1313/).

 > **Note #1:** You'll probably find that the first time after the very first `npm start` in a newly-cloned local `git` that you view a page that "hugo" generates, it will look like nonsense.
 Simply control-C "hugo" and re-issue `npm start`.
-This sometimes happens, too, after rebasing to the latest commit in the GitHub `yugabyte-db` repo.
+This sometimes happens, too, after rebasing to the latest commit in the GitHub `ZNbase-db` repo.

 > **Note #2:** The URL may be different if the port 1313 is not available.
 In any case, the URL is printed out on your shell as shown below.